argonautproject/data-query/pages/_includes/argo-goal-intro.md

 **Example Usage Scenarios:**

-The following are example usage scenarios for the DAF-Goal profile:
+The following are example usage scenarios for the Argonaut Goal profile:

 -   Query for a Patient's Goals